 The Government of Ontario may have finally taken its first real tangible step forward to make passenger rail service in the northeast a reality.
 The Associate Minister of Transportation, Stan Cho, and his ministerial colleagues — Victor Fedeli (MPP for Nipissing), George Pirie (Timmins) and Graydon Smith (Parry Sound-Muskoka) — were among those who announced … Continue reading Northlander train set order: A time to celebrate or remain vigilant?

-Is the government truly committed to "Get it done"?
+[ Ontario Northland Test Train near Powassan ] Is the government truly committed to "Get it done"?
 "To the people of Northeastern Ontario, you have my word.
 We will bring the Northlander back to Timmins and Cochrane" said Premier Ford during his swearing-in ceremony at Queen's Park this summer.
-Folks, this could only mean one thing; we're getting our passenger train back ... … Continue reading Carrot dangling the return of train service
+Folks, this could only mean one … Continue reading Carrot dangling the return of train service

 The familiar sound of a passenger train can once again be heard in areas of Northern Ontario that are served by VIA Rail Canada.
 The Crown corporation officially restored passenger rail services to pre-pandemic levels after more than two years of on again, off again, limited or indefinitely suspended train schedules.
 Life appears to have … Continue reading The politics and precarious nature of travel in the North

-If a political promise is made in Northern Ontario, but there's nobody around to see it through, does it still mean we get a passenger train back?
+[ Englehart ONR Station ] If a political promise is made in Northern Ontario, but there's nobody around to see it through, does it still mean we get a passenger train back?
 The provincial government made an announcement regarding the return of passenger rail service between Timmins, North Bay and Toronto.
-On the surface, this appears to be good news, … Continue reading The return of passenger rail is moving forward … at a snail’s pace
+On the surface, this … Continue reading The return of passenger rail is moving forward … at a snail’s pace

-Platform at White River Station in 2021 "Connecting the North", "A more humane way to travel" and "Love the Way" are just some of the marketing catch phrases used by Ontario Northland and VIA Rail Canada to attract and entice customers.
-Whether by bus, train or a combination of the two modes, these publicly owned … Continue reading ONTC, VIA neglecting Northerners
+[ White River VIA Station platform, 2021 ] "Connecting the North", "A more humane way to travel" and "Love the Way" are just some of the marketing catch phrases used by Ontario Northland and VIA Rail Canada to attract and entice customers.
+Whether by bus, train or a combination of the two modes, these publicly … Continue reading ONTC, VIA neglecting Northerners

 There was a lot of hype and publicity surrounding Ontario Northland's most recent test train to measure transit times between North Bay and Toronto.
 For the first time in nine years, a passenger train operated on this route with the purpose of collecting data to support the ONR's latest business case for reintroducing passenger rail … Continue reading Smoke and mirrors checking the choo-choo tracks